Tech4Govgit/SaQshi-for-NQASv2/PrivacyPolicy.md

 **How do we use your information?**

 The information provided to us by you about your customers is used for research purpose by the organisation for whom you work for.
-Sakhi 2.0 doesn't use this information.
+SaQshi doesn't use this information.
 The information collected about you is used by your organisation members to understand your work load.

 **How do we protect your information?**